vshekhar89/LongestCompositeWord/README.md

 constant time.</br>

 2) Sort the input words in the descending order of their lengths by using a custom comparator.</br>
-The idea behind this is that we don’t need to go thorough the entire list of words again in average case to find the two largest</br> concatenated words.</br>
+The idea behind this is that we don’t need to go thorough the entire list of words again in average case to find the two largest concatenated words.</br>

 3) Iterate over the list of words and check whether they are valid concatenated words.</br>
  This is done by taking substrings of the word starting from left and checking whether it exists in the hash set.
 If it does,</br>